-2. Each Party shall require that the management of its ccTLD provides on-line public access to a reliable and accurate database of contact information for domain-name registrants.
-In determining the appropriate contact information, the management of a Party's ccTLD may give due regard to the Party's laws protecting the privacy of its nationals.
+determining the appropriate contact information, the management of a Party's ccTLD may give due regard to the Party's laws protecting the privacy of its nationals.

-Article 15.5.
-Obligations Pertaining to Copyright and Related Rights
+Article 15.5: Obligations Pertaining to Copyright and Related Rights

-1. Each Party shall provide that authors, performers, and producers of phonograms (11) have the right (12) to authorize or prohibit all reproductions of their works, performances, or phonograms, in any manner or form, permanent or temporary (including temporary storage in electronic form).(13)

-2. Each Party shall provide to authors, performers, and producers of phonograms the right to authorize the making available to the public of the original and copies of their works, performances, and phonograms (14) through sale or other transfer of ownership.

-3. In order to ensure that no hierarchy is established between rights of authors, on the one hand, and rights of performers and producers of phonograms, on the other hand, each Party shall establish that in cases where authorization is needed from both the author of a work embodied in a phonogram and a performer or producer owning rights in the phonogram, the need for the authorization of the author does not cease to exist because the authorization of the performer or producer is also required.
-Likewise, each Party shall establish that in cases where authorization is needed from both the author of a work embodied in a phonogram and or producer owning rights in the phonogram, the need for the authorization of the performer or producer owning rights in the phonogram, the need for the author of a work embodied in a phonogram and of a performer or producer owning rights in the phonogram, the need for the authorization of the performer or producer owning rights in the phonogram.

-4. Each Party shall provide that, where the term of protection of a work (including a photographic work), performance, or phonogram is to be calculated:

-(a) on the basis of the life of a natural person, the term shall be not less than the life of the author and 70 years after the author's death; and

-(b) on a basis other than the life of a natural person, the term shall be:
+- 1. Each Party shall provide that authors, performers, and producers of phonograms have the right to authorize or prohibit all reproductions of their works, performances, or phonograms, in any manner or form, permanent or temporary (including temporary storage in electronic form). - 2.
+Each Party shall provide to authors, performers, and producers of phonograms the right to authorize the making available to the public of the original and copies of their works, performances, and phonograms through sale or other transfer of ownership. - 3.
+In order to ensure that no hierarchy is established between rights of authors, on the one hand, and rights of performers and producers of phonograms, on the other hand, each Party shall establish that in cases where authorization is needed from both the author of a work embodied in a phonogram and a performer or producer owning rights in the phonogram, the need for the authorization of the author does not cease to exist because the authorization of the performer or producer is also required.
+Likewise, each Party shall establish that in cases where authorization is needed from both the author of a work embodied in a phonogram and of a performer or producer owning rights in the phonogram, the need for the authorization of the performer or producer does not cease to exist because the authorization of the author is also required. - 4.
+Each Party shall provide that, where the term of protection of a work (including a photographic work), performance, or phonogram is to be calculated: - (a) on the basis of the life of a natural person, the term shall be not less than the life of the author and 70 years after the author's death; and - (b) on a basis other than the life of a natural person, the term shall be: